 InterNations, the global expat network, discovered in a 2016 survey that 69% of men and 57% of women were in a committed relationship, with 16% of these in a long-distance relationship.
 Younger expats are more likely to be single, with more under 25s being footloose than not.

 So what does living overseas mean for love-lives?

 Moving abroad together

-Valentine’s Day is easier in a couple – just ask Bridget Jones – so being together means that there are more opportunities to renew your relationship.
+Valentine’s Day is easier in a couple – just ask Bridget Jones – so being together means that there are more opportunities to celebrate your relationship.
 And while renewal is an important element of any relationship, it is doubly so for expats.
-Transplanting your lives from one country to another can have a significant impact on the balance of the relationship.
+Moving your lives from one country to another can have a significant impact on the balance of the relationship.

 In most cases, employee relocation involves one person moving for their job, while the other has to decide whether they will go along and become a “trailing spouse” – a description that indicates some of the potential problems that moving overseas for a relationship raises for partners.

 While international assignees have a job, a full diary and a new social circle, a trailing spouse will have none of these.
 After the unpacking is done, it’s too easy to become isolated and for homesickness to set in – and that can have a big impact on a relationship.

 For the partner, it’s vital to carve out their own identity: finding a job, starting a business, volunteering or going back into education are potential options.
 These things need the support of the relocated employee too – dealing with a new job and new colleagues may be hard but if this comes at the cost of a stable relationship then life will become even harder.

 Valentine’s Day is a great opportunity to reset things, to take stock and to plan ahead.
 So take the opportunity to make romantic plans and let your special person feel appreciated and loved.
 It’s also a great excuse to get out and about in your new home, explore the food and entertainment scene and spend one on one time together.